-The ongoing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
+Negative anomalies (green shading) indicate favorable conditions for precipitation The ongoing ENSO state is highlighted by the red box, showing anomalous divergence over the central and eastern Pacific.
 This pattern has only been temporarily interrupted by strong Kelvin wave/MJO activity at times.

 During June and early July, a high-amplitude MJO event was observed, constructively interfering with the El Niño signal in early July.
 From July through early October, a generally stationary pattern, reflective of El Niño conditions, was observed.
-During late October, there was an eastward shift in the pattern, and recently, the pattern is much noisier.
+During late October, there was an eastward shift in the pattern associated with MJO activity.
+More recently, the pattern was noisy, but enhanced divergence associated with El Niño restrengthened over the central and eastern Pacific.